Kale works better at boosting antioxidant levels in the skin than synthetic beta carotene, lutein, and mixed carotenoid supplements.

 Please feel free to post any ask-the-doctor type questions here in the comments section and I’d be happy to try to answer them.
 And be sure to check out Golden Glow as well as the corresponding blog post Optimum Nutrition Recommendations.
 Also, there are 1,449 subjects covered in my other videos--please feel free to explore them as well!

-Also, check out my associated blog posts: Acai to Zucchini: antioxidant food rankings, Preserving Vision Through Diet, Optimum Nutrition Recommendations, The Anti-Wrinkle Diet, Treating Sensitive Skin From the Inside Out, and Diet and Cellulite
+Also, check out my associated blog posts: Acai to Zucchini: antioxidant food rankings, Preserving Vision Through Diet, Optimum Nutrition Recommendations, The Anti-Wrinkle Diet, Treating Sensitive Skin From the Inside Out, Diet and Cellulite, and Improving Attractiveness in Six Weeks.